irfansofyana/inez-birthday/README.md

-# Inez Birthday Website 🎂
+# Inez Birthday Website

 A special birthday website created with React, TypeScript, and Tailwind CSS to celebrate my girlfriend Inez's birthday.
 This is a personal project made with love to showcase our memories together and express my heartfelt feelings on her special day.

 ## Features

 - 📸 Photo Gallery: A collection of our memorable moments
+- 🎵 Background Music: Plays your favorite tunes while browsing
+- 🔒 Password Protection: Special content just for you
 - 💝 Birthday Message: A special message from me to her
 - 🎨 Modern UI: Built with a clean and responsive design
-- ✨ Interactive Elements: Engaging user experience
+- ✨ Interactive Elements: Engaging user experience with animations

 ## Tech Stack